 Fun fact, I never sketch out my next piece.
 It’s all about intuitively holding the stones in my hands and matching them by color, texture, and shape until it looks and feels just right.

 I’m on a quest for self-mastery with my jewelry.
 I want my work to be timeless, beautiful, and sturdy.
 I have reworked pieces multiple times, or even recycled the parts rather than having a piece that doesn’t sing for me.

 I am pledging my business to have a low as possible carbon footprint and a high as possible social benefit.
 Already, my studio and household uses power generated from biomass and other renewable power sources.

 I use recyclable packaging and office supplies where possible, including bubble and foam wrap left over from my move.
 It has been difficult to get good answers, but I have begun checking whether my beads have been ethically sourced.
 I’ll be sure to identify beads that I can establish they have been ethically sourced.
-For instance, my PMC (Precious Metal Clay) Sterling Silver pieces use recycled silver from old photo negatives.
+For instance, my Precious Metal Silver and Sterling Silver pieces use recycled silver from old photo negatives.

-I donated 1% of my 2016 proceeds to the Environmental Defense Fund which fits my desire to support causes that help keep our planet clean and healthy.
+I donate 1% of my proceeds to the charitable organizations that support keeping our planet clean and healthy.

 My one-of-a-kind designs radiate your love of nature or ancient times.